neutrinoceros/digital-cv/README.md

 [`cmyt`](https://github.com/yt-project/cmyt),
 [`ewah_bool_utils`](https://github.com/yt-project/ewah_bool_utils)) since 2019.

-Within this organization, I collaborate with many different actors (co-maintainers, users, developers of dependencies and dependencies, ...). `yt` integrates and inter-operates with many other popular libraries in Python's scientific landspace (most proeminently `numpy` and `matplotlib`, but also `h5py`, `astropy`, ...).
+Within this organization, I collaborate with many different actors (co-maintainers, users, developers of dependencies and dependent code, ...). `yt` integrates and inter-operates with many other popular libraries in Python's scientific landspace (most proeminently `numpy` and `matplotlib`, but also `h5py`, `astropy`, ...).
 Maintaining this complex compatibility network gave me the opportunity to collaborate (report, discuss, and fix problems) with most of these actors.

 In addition to contributing features and bug fixes, I volunteer my time to improve and maintain the health of the project via